tomcl/ADDIE/README.md

 * To interface to a new Node package from F# see the excellent [Fable documentation](https://fable.io/docs/communicate/js-from-fable.html).
 The **best** way to do this is to write an F# interface file which provides static typing (like a typescript definition file).
 In fact there is a wonderful automatic converter [ts2fable](https://github.com/fable-compiler/ts2fable) which generates F# interfaces from typescript `.d` files.
 This works well, but manual adjutsment is needed for anything complex.
 See [the Electon API interface](https://github.com/tomcl/issie/blob/master/src/Renderer/Common/ElectronAPI.fs) in Issie which was generated in this way from a published electron API `.d` files - in that case the manual adjustment was quite unpleasant because Electron API is very complex.
 * To understand Elmish and MVU read the excellent [Elmish book](https://zaid-ajaj.github.io/the-elmish-book/#/)
-* For more documentation on Issie in addition to XML code comments see the [Issie Wiki](https://github.com/tomcl/issie/wiki)
+* For more documentation on Addie in addition to XML code comments see the Addie Wiki

 ## Reinstalling Compiler and Libraries